NoDancing/job-application-tracker/README.md

 # JobApp — Structured Job Application Tracker (CLI + SQLite)

+Well, the Fall term has come to an end, and it's time to desperately start applying to internships.
+This is a simple app I put together to avoid having to use a spreadsheet, and prove I can quickly put together a workable, shareable piece of software.

+**What it does:**
+It keeps track of all the applications you've submitted in a clean, structured way, and makes it easy to review your pipeline, run simple analytics, or export everything to CSV.

+**How to use it:**
+The `CONVENTIONS.md` file is designed to be shared with an LLM.
+You can paste in a job description, and it will generate a clean `jobapp add ...` command that records the application in the database with consistent formatting.

+**What I'm demonstrating here:**
+- Ability to design and build a small but well-structured CLI tool
+- Clear separation between database logic, models, and command-line interface
+- Use of SQLite for lightweight, durable data storage
+- Modern Python packaging (`pyproject.toml`, console scripts)
+- Meaningful test coverage and GitHub Actions CI
+- Documentation and conventions that support automation and reproducibility

 JobApp is a command-line tool for managing job applications using a local SQLite database.
 It provides a structured and queryable workflow in place of ad-hoc spreadsheets, enabling consistent tracking, automation, and integration with developer tooling.

 The project is designed to support: